Sovereignty comes first: Britain lays out tough stance for EU trade talks

 “We are taking back control of our laws, so we are not going to have high alignment with the EU, legislative alignment with their rules,” foreign minister Dominic Raab told Sky News.
 “But we’ll want to cooperate and we expect the EU to follow through on their commitment to a Canada-style free trade agreement.”

 After more than three years of often tortuous talks, Johnson wants to draw a line under what has been an angry debate that has deepened divides across the country.
-His aim is a trade deal allowing for tariff- and quota-free trade in goods, similar to terms the bloc now has in place with Canada.
+His aim is a trade deal allowing for tariff- and quota-free trade in goods, similar to the terms the bloc now has in place with Canada.

 Asked whether the government expected businesses to have to prepare for new checks on goods at the border, Raab said: “The agreement that we made with the EU was to avoid all of that, and I am sure they will want to live up to the undertakings they have made just as we’d expect to do the same.”